mortazavilab/cerberus/README.md

 Please visit the [Cerberus website](https://fairliereese.github.io/cerberus/html/index.html) for documentation.

-**Note:** Cerberus is under active development and the documentation is currently incomplete.
+**Note:** Cerberus is under active development.
 Please feel free to open an issue or email me ( freese {at} uci.edu ) if you're interested in using it!

 <!-- # CLI documentation